kechavious/News-Topic-Classification-Using-Machine-Learning-and-Transformer-Based-Models/README.md

 * AG News is a relatively clean and balanced benchmark dataset.
 * Headlines are short and may lack sufficient context.
 * Training and testing come from the same benchmark distribution.
-* Reported BERT performance is based on a single run and may vary across random seeds.
+* BERT results are based on a single run and may vary across random seeds.
-* Results may overestimate real-world performance on noisier news streams.
+* Real-world noisy news streams may be more challenging.

 ---

 ## 🚀 Future Improvements

-* Compare additional transformer models such as RoBERTa and DistilBERT
+* Compare RoBERTa, DistilBERT, and other transformer models
-* Perform broader hyperparameter tuning
+* Broader hyperparameter tuning
 * Evaluate robustness under domain shift
 * Analyze which BERT layers carry classification signal
-* Build an interactive Streamlit demo for real-time classification
+* Build an interactive Streamlit demo

 ---